Julius-Java/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * 5-print_comb2.py - prints numbers from 0 - 99 with commas and spaces in between the numbers
 * 6-print_comb3.py - prints all possible combination of two different digits in ascending order
 * 7-islower.py - function checks for lower case character
+* 8-uppercase.py - function prints a string in uppercase followed by a new line